theTWIXhunter/better-falix/README.md

 - **Move "Logs" to Advanced:** Move the "Logs" navigation item to the Advanced section.
 - **Remove "Remote Startup" Nav Item:** Hide the "Remote Startup" navigation item from the sidebar.
 - **Remove Navbar Support Links:** Optionally remove support-related links from the navbar.

+**Archived features**
+Warning: These features are archived, this is either because they are replaced or because they got implemented into the native page.
+Enabling these features might cause issues or incompatibilities with other plugins or native features.

+- **Editor Fullscreen**: Adds a button to the file editor toolbar that allows you to make the editor and toolbar take up the entire browser window (added to falix itself).
+- **Server Name Button:** Makes the server name in the navbar clickable and redirect you to the main page (added to falix itself, will be removed soon).

 ## Usage